fairdataihub/posters-science-json-schema/README.md

 Contributions and feedback are welcomed.
 Please open an issue or pull request on [GitHub](https://github.com/fairdataihub/posters-science-json-schema).

 ## How to cite
-If you use this work, please cite this repository following the instructions on provided in [CITATION.cff].
+If you use this work, please cite this repository following the instructions on provided in [CITATION.cff](CITATION.cff).